YangCatalog/deployment/README.md

-The `docker-compose up` will start containers from these images, as well as from some third-party container images (e.g. RabbitMQ, MariaDB) and combine them into a functional local deployment of the Yang Catalog, which should be accessible on http://localhost
+The `docker-compose up` will start containers from these images, as well as from some third-party container images (e.g. RabbitMQ, Redis) and combine them into a functional local deployment of the Yang Catalog, which should be accessible on http://localhost